Year-Round Programming

 receiving players need to succeed in the later stages of competitive soccer.
 In this

-stage, we play in the local Reno league during the Fall and Spring while competing
+stage, we play league during the Fall and Spring while competing

 in mostly local tournaments, maybe one or two regionally, for a fun experience